Advertiser Disclosure

 Monos Hybrid Trunk wheels.

 The trunk-style length of this suitcase means it sits taller when wheeled around.
-Shorter people may have difficulty pulling it along by the telescopic handle even at the lowest setting.
+Shorter people may struggle to pull it along with the telescopic handle, even in the lowest setting.

 Monos Hybrid Trunk horizontal